As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 All geological processes take a lot of time.
 As all rock pebbles can take thousands of years to be created.
-The time needed for pebbles formation depends on the initial rock hardness, environment, waves activity, and pH.
+The time needed for pebble formation depends on the initial rock hardness, environment, wave activity, and pH.
 For example, it takes 20-50 to produce pebbles from glass debris.

 TIP: One of the best states for beach rockhounding in the USA is Michigan and its Lake Superior.
 Check out the best rockhounding sites in Michigan in the article below:

 Rock Hunting in Michigan: Best Locations & What You Can Find

 What is the Difference Between a Rock and a Pebble?

 Sometimes pebbles are called sedimentary rock.
 It’s a bit tricky.
 Even though pebbles are composed of pre-existing rocks (igneous, metamorphic, sedimentary), they are considered sediment.
 Let us shed some light on it.

 Rock is a definition for naturally occurring solid mass or aggregate of minerals.
 Rock bodies can occupy thousands of square kilometers.
 Pebble is a rounded smooth rock of any origin and composition with a defined size from 2mm (some sources give 4mm) to 64 mm in diameter.

 Conglomerates often begin when sediment consisting mainly of pebble- and cobble-sized clasts are being deposited.

 The finer-size sand and clay, which fill the spaces between the larger clasts, are often deposited later on top of the large clasts and then sit down between them to fill the interstitial spaces.